mixpeek/server/README.md

 Future enhancements planned for OSS Mixpeek:

+- [ ] CDC connection with databases for real-time sync
 - [ ] Fine-tuning support for BERT encoders and LoRa adapters.
 - [ ] Integration with hybrid databases (Weaviate, Qdrant, and Redis).
 - [ ] Multimodal querying & generation